 To be honest, Varkala doesn’t have a lot of charm but it’s a nice, cheap, beach town.
 While the shopping and food is mediocre, the views are beautiful, it’s way less crowded than Goa but just as Westernized and the surf is good.

 Shimla is a very popular hill station town in the Himalayas on the west side of India.
 It is stunning and it is a VERY small town.
 This was a vacation place for the British back in the day and today is a popular honeymoon destination in India.
-Here is my experience there.
+Here is my experience there and to make your trip easier, you can always book a private car charter.

 22. Ziro Valley

 In Northeast India, in a small state called Arunachal Pradesh, you’ll find Ziro Valley – it’s where the Apatani tribe live and it’s unbelievable.
 They worship the moon and sun, traditionally, although some are now converted to Christianity.
 It’s something you would picture from Nat Geo.
 I am so lucky to have visited!
 You can stay overnight and I recommend going before it becomes a UNESCO site and gets more tourists, as now it’s permit-only and fewer people go.
-Here’s my article about Ziro.
+Here’s my article about Ziro and tips for packing for that area.

 23. The Andaman Islands